kennethreitz/records/README.rst

   .. code:: python

       with open('report.xls', 'wb') as f:
-          f.write(rows.dataset.xls)
+          f.write(rows.export('xls'))

 You get the point.
 All other features of Tablib are also available, so you can sort results, add/remove columns/rows, remove duplicates, transpose the table, add separators, slice data by column, and more.

 See the `Tablib Documentation <http://docs.python-tablib.org/en/latest/>`_